 Observe the "End flow" step added to your test, and save.
 You can exit the test now or continue recording steps after the flow.

 The test is saved and the flow will now appear under the "Flows" tab of the "Tests" page.
 When training another test, simply use the "Add Flows" button again.
 Instead of starting a new flow, select "Insert Flow" and choose your newly credit login flow.
 You'll then want to run that flow with the play button at the top of the trainer.
 Then, start recording normally!

 Please note that all saved edits to a flow will edit all instances of a flow, so be sure to not add any extra steps to the flow!

 Important information about reusable flows

 However, you are not required to use the same credentials you used to train the original flow with.
 You can use any credentials you would like, assuming they are valid for your application.
-The flow will automatically use whatever credentials are attached to the journey as parameters for that run.
-This means that one journey can use the flow to login with the credentials of an system administrator, while another uses the credentials of a regular user.
+The flow will automatically use whatever credentials are attached to the test as parameters for that run.
+This means that one test can use the flow to login with the credentials of an system administrator, while another uses the credentials of a regular user.

 Notice the purple bar in the trainer, it shows where you're currently inputting steps in the trainer.
-It should appear directly before the first step when you start editing an existing journey in the trainer.
-Once you've confirmed that the insertion point is at the start of the journey, select the ellipses from the bottom row of the trainer window.
+It should appear directly before the first step when you start editing an existing test in the trainer.
+Once you've confirmed that the insertion point is at the start of the test, select the ellipses from the bottom row of the trainer window.
 This will take you to a new panel where you'll see "Add flows" at the top.
 Click this, then "Insert flow..."